 Tribal reports enable the Secretary to confirm that the Tribe is complying with the statutory reporting requirements of each of the programs assumed by the Tribe.
 This information will be used to assist the Secretary in advocating for Tribal transportation systems, budget formulation, other reporting required by statute, and sharing of best practices.

-§ 663.477 Must a Tribe identify confidential, proprietary, or commercial information in its reporting?
+§ 663.477 Must a Tribe submit confidential, proprietary, or commercial information in its reporting?

-Yes.
-The Tribe must identify all confidential, proprietary or commercial information so that the Secretary can treat it accordingly.
+No. Unless required by statute, a tribe need not submit confidential, proprietary or commercial information.

 § 663.478 Where do Tribes submit the required reports?